Callum-A/cosmwasm-zero-to-hero/14 - Query Tests/README.md

 There is also a slight difference here, instead of using `deps.as_mut` which allows the dependencies to be mutable so we can change our contract state.
 We use `deps.as_ref` as queries cannot change the state of a contract.

-That seems simply enough, we now have the raw binary stored, but now you ask how do we decode it?
-Well Cosmwasm provides a helper `from_binary` for that.
-However when doing this we need to define a type for our variable so that `from_binary` knows what to expect.
+That seems simple enough, we now have the raw binary stored, but now you ask how do we decode it?
+Well, Cosmwasm provides a helper `from_binary` for that.
+However, when doing this we need to define a type for our variable so that `from_binary` knows what to expect.

 This is what it looks like: